 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Piquillo Chile Peppers

 Inventory, lb : 0

-Fresh Piquillo peppers are available in the summer months.
+Piquillo chile peppers are available in the summer through fall.

-The Piquillo pepper is native to Northern Spain and traditionally cultivated near the town of Lodosa.
+Piquillo chile peppers are native to Northern Spain and are traditionally cultivated near the town of Lodosa.
 The production area is located in the Lower Ribera region of Navarra, an area renowned for vegetable and legume farming.
-The peppers are handpicked, packed, numbered and stamped with a Denomination of Origin.
-All other Piquillo peppers grown outside of the Lodosa region are considered less than equal as the region's climate and soil play an integral part in the genetic makeup of the Piquillo peppers quality and flavor.
-Piquillo peppers are grown throughout the Mediterranean and in the United States in warm arid climates, which essentially achieve the same results for the peppers, simply without the Denomination of Origin (D.O.C.).
+The peppers are handpicked, numbered, and stamped with a Denomination of Origin (D.O.C.), and there are eight municipalities the peppers can be cultivated in, including San Adrián, Lodosa, Azafgra, Sartaguda, Mendavia, Lerín, Andosilla, and Cárcar.
+Piquillo chile peppers are also grown throughout the Mediterranean, Peru, China, and in the United States in warm, arid climates.

 Recipes that include Piquillo Chile Peppers.
 One is easiest, three is harder.